Mastering the Market Cycles, by Howard Marks

 - A bull market is composed of 3 stages:

 - when only a few realize things will get better

 - when most investors realize that improvement is actually taking place

 - when everyone concludes things will get better forever

-As such, those who invests in the first stage will buy assets at bargain prices, from which substantial appreciation is possible, while those who buy at the third stage pay high prices for the market’s excessive enthusiasm and loses money as a result.
+As such, those who invest in the first stage will buy assets at bargain prices, from which substantial appreciation is possible.
+In contrast, those who buy at the third stage pay high prices for the market’s excessive enthusiasm and lose money as a result.

 - It is crucial to note that maximum psychology, maximum availability of credit, the maximum price of assets, minimum potential return and maximum risk all are reached at the same time.